VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

     - Used Integrate tool with a tolerance of 1-meter to clean up trails.
       - This doesn't remove duplicates, but puts them directly on top of one another.
 Allows to retain attributes of individual lines.
   - In Postgres:
-    - removed exact duplicates and dumped to single-part linestrings in **trails_clean**
+    - removed exact spatial duplicates and dumped to single-part linestrings in **trails_clean**
     - added field `exclude` with values:
       - W = excluded b/c in water
       - R = excluded b/c in road